-In July, all of VPB-109, VPB-123, and VPB-124’s SWOD-specific “Batmen” were transferred to Combat Air Service Unit Seven (CASU-7), Yontan Field, Okinawa, where use of the Bat was consolidated moving forward, and was to be carried by TBM Avengers and Curtiss SB2C Helldivers.
+In July, all of VPB-109, VPB-123, and VPB-124’s SWOD-specific “Batmen” were transferred to Combat Air Service Unit Seven (CASU-7), Yontan Field, Okinawa, where the use of the Bat was consolidated moving forward and was to be carried by TBM Avengers and Curtiss SB2C Helldivers.

 As for VPB-109, the squadron was disestablished on 12 October 1945 in San Fransisco.

 What of the Bat you ask?
 Well, some 2500 of these primitive anti-shipping weapons were built but very few actually dropped before the end of the war.
-The Navy re-designated them the ASM-N-2 post war and kept them in inventory until after Korea when they were replaced by moe efficient air launched weapons (ASM-N-7/AGM-12 Bullpup in the late 50s, AGM-45 Shrike in the 1960s and AGM-65 Maverick in the 1970s before Harpoon came around), then used them as targets.
+The Navy re-designated them the ASM-N-2 post-war and kept them in inventory until after Korea when they were replaced by more efficient air-launched weapons (ASM-N-7/AGM-12 Bullpup in the late 50s, AGM-45 Shrike in the 1960s and AGM-65 Maverick in the 1970s before Harpoon came around), then used them as targets.